Active Shooter and Workplace Violence

 We saw this last week when Ventura County Sheriff Sgt.
 Ron Helus, ran towards the shooter and was tragically killed.
 Our law enforcement officers do this every day throughout our Country.

 I spent over thirty years in law enforcement including twenty-two years as a U.S. Secret Service agent and I was often asked how I could “jump in front of a bullet”.
 One of the reasons is because the Secret Service provided intensive training to create muscle memory response.
 Through the extensive and repetitive training, the goal is to create a response during incidents that is instinctive and automatic.

 The Secret Service also takes the training a step further and requires intensive ongoing training.
-This ongoing training last for the length of an agents’ career and depending on the agents’ position may increase to match the job duties.
+This ongoing training lasts for the length of an agents’ career and depending on the agents’ position may increase to match the job duties.